Sphinx111/Tetra-Build-1/README.md

 This is done with `./decoder -o out.bits` command.
 You can zip and attach the `out.bits` file to the issue, it is very useful.

-Typical debug scenario is:
+Typical debug session is:
 1. you have some bits from `./decoder -o out.bits`
 2. in folder recorder remove file `log.txt`
 3. start `./recorder`
 4. in folder decoder, replay your bits file with `./decoder -i out.bits`
 5. go back to recorder folder and read the `log.txt` file

-Note that the `out.bits` file can be read by sq5bpf `tetra-rx out.bits`.
+Note that the `out.bits` file can be read by sq5bpf program `tetra-rx out.bits`.

 # Previous work